jlevy/the-art-of-command-line/README.md

 - You can set a specific command's environment by prefixing its invocation with the environment variable settings, as in `TZ=Pacific/Fiji date`.

 - Know basic `awk` and `sed` for simple data munging.
-For example, summing all numbers in the third column of a text file: `awk '{ x += $3 } END { print x }'`.
-This is probably 3X faster and 3X shorter than equivalent Python.
+See One-liners section for examples.

 - To replace all occurrences of a string in place, in one or more files:
 ```sh